cloudspace/angular_devise/README.md

 in mind, credentials are sent in plaintext; use a SSL connection to secure them. `creds` is an object that should contain any credentials needed to register with the server. `Auth.register()` will return a promise that will resolve to the registered user.
+See [AuthProvider.parse()](#authproviderparse) for parsing the user into a usable object.

 ```javascript
 angular.module('myModule', ['Devise']).